 Despite the name, the composition and flow of sebum are usually normal.
 The pathogenesis of seborrheic dermatitis is unclear, but its activity has been linked to the number of Malassezia yeasts present on the skin.
-Seborrheic dermatitis occurs most often in infants, usually within the first 3 mo of life, and in those aged 30 to 70 yr.
+Seborrheic dermatitis occurs most often in infants, usually within the first 3 months of life, and in adults aged 30 to 70 years.
 The incidence and severity of disease seem to be affected by genetic factors, emotional or physical stress, and climate (usually worse in cold weather).
 SD may precede or be associated with psoriasis (called seborrhiasis).
 SD may be more common and more severe among patients with neurologic disorders (especially Parkinson disease) or HIV/AIDS.
 Very rarely, the dermatitis becomes generalized.

-Symptoms develop gradually, and the dermatitis is usually apparent only as dry flakes (dandruff) or greasy diffuse scaling of the scalp (dandruff) with variable pruritus.
+Symptoms of seborrheic dermatitis develop gradually, and the dermatitis is usually apparent only as dry flakes (dandruff) or greasy diffuse scaling of the scalp (dandruff) with variable pruritus.
 In severe disease, yellow-red scaling papules appear along the hairline, behind the ears, in the external auditory canals, on the eyebrows, in the axillae, on the bridge of the nose, in the nasolabial folds, and over the sternum.
 Marginal blepharitis with dry yellow crusts and conjunctival irritation may develop.
 SD does not cause hair loss.